nelbin4/GInviter/README.md

 3. Click the **Start** button to initiate the search and invitation process.
 4. Monitor the progress in the GInviter frame.
 5. Click the **Stop** button to end the search process.
+6. Hide GInviter by typing `/ginviter hide` in the chat to work in the background.

 ## Modifying Variables